 Allow yourself at least three to five minutes to recite or meditate on a given affirmation.
 Keep the declaration in mind, and when your mind starts to wonder, come back to your breath and focus again on the affirmation.

-It takes practice and might feel silly or awkward, but it constantly leads to real results.
+It takes practice and may feel silly or awkward, but it constantly leads to real results.

 1. Set aside time

-Consistency is key if you want your affirmation to take effect.
+Consistency is key if you want your daily affirmations to take effect.

 Saying them once and never again won’t do much to boost your self-esteem.
 Instead, take an active role in your confidence-building and give yourself time daily to practice.

-Even a few minutes a day makes all the difference when you practice consistently.
+Even a few minutes a day or starting the morning feeling confident makes all the difference when you practice consistently.

 2. Practice in the mirror

 Look at yourself in the mirror as you recite your chosen affirmation.
 Don’t be afraid of yourself.
-Hold eye contact and speak to your reflection directly.
+Hold eye contact, take a deep breath, and speak to your reflection directly.

-As you progress through your recitation, check in with your body.
+As you progress through practicing affirmations, check in with your body.

 How is your posture?
 If you’re slouched, correct it.
 Stand up straight, push out your chest, and relax your eyes.